 KeyMe promises to make copies of your keys in a flash, but how does it deliver?
 Currently, the system uses a combination of kiosks and a mobile app.

-- The kiosk gives you options for different key types to duplicate.
+The kiosk gives you options for different key types to duplicate.
 The selection includes standard keys, high-security keys, vehicle keys, RFID tags and key fobs.

-- Once you select the option you desire, the machine will prompt you to place your key in a designated slot.
+Once you select the option you desire, the machine will prompt you to place your key in a designated slot.

-- The KeyMe kiosk will then use a complicated algorithm to optically scan and interpret your key’s data.
+The KeyMe kiosk will then use a complicated algorithm to optically scan and interpret your key’s data.

 If you’ve selected a standard key option, the machine can cut the key immediately.

-- For more specialized keys, the machine will tell you the replacement key will need to be shipped to your home within a few days.
+For more specialized keys, the machine will tell you the replacement key will need to be shipped to your home within a few days.

-- After you print your key or order a copy, the machine will prompt you to make an account to store the key’s information.
+After you print your key or order a copy, the machine will prompt you to make an account to store the key’s information.
 This is where the KeyMe app comes into play.

 In addition to making instant copies of your keys, the KeyMe kiosk enables you to create and store digital copies of your keys for future duplication.
-The downloadable KeyMe app allows you to digitally store your keys in your mobile device, which produces a code that’s stored in the cloud.
+The downloadable KeyMe app allows you to digitally store your keys on your mobile device, which produces a code that’s stored in the cloud.
 You can use the code to order new keys and have them shipped to you, or you can share it with anyone who may need access to print a spare key.

-Pros of Using KeyMe
+Pros of Using KeyMe Kiosks

-Cons of Using KeyMe
+Cons of Using KeyMe Kiosks

 1. The Security Risk